-Cost engineering products developed by architect-engineer (A-E) contractors or by other offices (such as, Area Offices, Resident Offices, for example) must conform to all cost ERs, EMs, and other applicable regulations (shown at Appendix A of ER 1110-2-1302)
+Cost engineering products developed by architect-engineer (A-E) contractors or by other offices (i.e., Area Offices, Resident Offices, etc.) must conform to all cost ERs, EMs, and other applicable regulations (shown at Appendix A of ER 1110-2-1302)

 The USACE approved estimating software programs, Microcomputer Aided Cost Engineering System (MCACES) and the Cost Engineering Dredge Estimating Program (CEDEP), are the required software programs for the preparation of Civil Works cost estimates throughout USACE.
-Parametric Cost Engineering System Software (PACES) is acceptable for 10% design for Military projects.
+Parametric Cost Engineering System Software (PACES) is acceptable for 35% for military projects.